Exploring Norman Island | British Virgin Islands

 Is Wi-Fi or a mobile signal available on Norman Island?

-There is no Wi-Fi available onshore.
+Norman Island does not offer Wi-Fi onshore.
 However, you might still get a mobile signal, depending on your provider and where you are around the island.
 Many visitors enjoy the chance to unplug and take in the natural beauty of the place.

 Is Norman Island safe for families with children?